-These biomolecules are labelled with metallic nanoparticles that then appear colorful and can be seen as “visual reporters” of the test results.
-So, once the strips have been subjected to urine, the colourful lines that appear detect the extent and concentration of the hormone you are currently testing.
+These biomolecules contain metallic nanoparticles that then change color, acting like “visual reporters”.
+Once the strips are subjected to urine, the colorful lines that appear detect the extent and concentration of the hormone being tested.

-The heart of our software is a propietary algorithm.
-It detects a pattern of three vital hormones in your body: FSH (Follicle-stimulating hormone) your LH (Luteinizing hormone) and your PdG (Progesterone).
+At the heart of our software is a proprietary algorithm.
+It detects a pattern of three vital hormones: FSH (Follicle-stimulating hormone), LH (Luteinizing hormone) and PdG (Progesterone).
 Using this hormone pattern input, the software then accurately predicts the “fertile window”, or the days where you are most likely to conceive, making it one of the most accurate cycle trackers.

 After ovulation, your egg is only viable for 12-24 hours.
-However, your partner's sperm can survive inside your body up to 2 to 6 days after coitus.
+However, sperm can survive inside the body up to 2 to 6 days after intercourse.